-According to the IPA Agency Census, 80% of advertising agency staff are graduates.
+The majority of advertising agency staff are graduates but a degree is not essential.
 A postgraduate qualification has little effect on earning potential.

 While the traditional route for a creative director, namely a humanities degree and several years of hands-on experience, still holds true, graduates now come from a variety of creative backgrounds, management and technological roles.

 New job roles, such as content strategist, producer and app developer offer new routes to senior roles.
 Key technology skills are increasingly a fast-track route to the industry.

 As a creative director, you'll need to show: